kallotec/kallotec.github.io/_posts/2018-07-30-short-guide-to-interviews.markdown

 Interviews are obligation-free with nothing to lose.
 Set up interviews at multiple places, not just the one place you want to get a job at.
 More interviews means more practice, and also some of the places might turn out to be way better than you initially thought.

-Pro tip: if, say, you apply at 3 different places, interview at the place you like the least first and work through them from worst to best order, so that by the time you get to the interview for the place you like the most, you're well practiced.
+If, say, you apply at 3 different places, interview at the place you like the least first and work through them from worst to best order, so that by the time you get to the interview for the place you like the most, you're well practiced.

 ### Setting a meeting time